DerekTurtleRoe/emerald/README.md

 First, just because I wanted to practice and challenge my skills.

 Secondly, the beauty is in the simplicity of the application, but I had issues getting it to run on nearly every platform for several reasons.
-My goals are to get it working on every platform it orginally ran on, make compiled binaries for them, and then release it.
+My goals are to get it working on every platform it originally ran on, make compiled binaries for them, and then release it.
 I also kind of want to try using it as a daily driver for a bit and see how it goes.

-## Dependancies
+## Dependencies
 - GTK2 and/or GTK3
 - gtksourceview
 - nall and hiro (these are included in the repo, and are modified from the original source code to build the GTK3 version on modern Windows, these were originally git submodules)